2022 National Invitation Tournament

 The 2022 National Invitation Tournament was a single-elimination tournament of 32 NCAA Division I men's college basketball teams not selected to participate in the 2022 NCAA tournament.
 The tournament began on March 15 and ended on March 31.
-The first three rounds were played on campuses, with the semi-final and championship final played at Madison Square Garden in New York City.
+The first three rounds were played on campuses, with the semifinal and championship final played at Madison Square Garden in New York City.

 Participants

 Teams and pairings for the 2022 NIT were released by the NIT Committee at 9 p.m.
 Eastern time Sunday, March 13, on ESPNU.
 It returned to its previous 32-team field for the first time since 2019.
 In 2021, Memphis won the NIT Title.

 Automatic qualifiers

 After the tournament's cancellation in 2020 and its reduction in 2021 because of the ongoing COVID-19 pandemic, the 2022 tournament returned to the NIT's standard format of guaranteeing berths to teams which had the best regular season record in their conference, but failed to win their conference tournament.